yoshita1105/MakerMania_ThinkInk/README.md

 What are users doing?

-> Running, walking, and navigating through outdoor play areas.
-> Aiming and shooting opponents using the laser gun.
-> Taking cover behind obstacles such as trees, walls, benches, and structures.
-> Tracking their health and game status through the wristband.
+Users actively move around outdoor play areas, aiming and shooting opponents using laser guns.
+They take cover, strategize with teammates, and monitor their health and game status through the wristband during gameplay.
-> Collaborating with teammates and planning strategies.
-> Competing to eliminate opponents or complete game objectives.

 ### Environment